Sonali-at-work/Airbnb-London-CaseStudy-GoogleApprenticeship/README.md

 -	Check whether the top 20% of listing combinations generate ~80% of total revenue.
 - Measure revenue concentration risk across segments.

-### 7.Is marketplace performance geographically concentrated?
+### 7. Is marketplace performance geographically concentrated?
 -	Which neighbourhoods drive the highest revenue and occupancy?
 -	Are strong-performing areas limited to tourist-heavy zones?
 This helps: